OP-TEE/optee_os/README.md

 $ make toolchains
 ```

+##### Note :
+If you have been using GCC4.9 and are upgrading to GCC5 via [this commit] (https://github.com/OP-TEE/build/commit/69a8a37bc417d28d62ae57e7ca2a8df4bdec93c8), please make sure that you delete the `toolchains` directory before running `make toolchains` again, or else the toolchain binaries can get mixed up or corrupted, and generate errors during builds.

 ---
 ### 5.3.
 QEMU
 After getting the source and toolchain, just run (from the `build` folder)